MarkWme/aks-sb-workshop/02-ClusterResourcesDeployment.md

 curl -k -H "Host: bicycle.contoso.com" https://<PUBLIC_IP_GOES_HERE>/
 ```

+**Challenge**

+- What AKS supporting resources did the deployment create?
+- What is the name of the resource group that the AKS worker nodes got deployed too?

+**NOTE**

-Now that you have verified provisioning completed successfully, you can go to the AKS Cluster resource group and have a look at all the resources that were created.
+- Now that you have verified provisioning completed successfully, you have a working AKS Baseline architecture.
+You can deploy an App to it as part of a PoC, and it can also be used for Production purposes.

 ---